 The sport of adventure racing is not for the faint of heart — no more for dogs than for humans.
 During the most harrowing stages of the race, the team tried to shrug off their canine companion over concerns for his safety, but Arthur would have none of it.
 He was determined to stick with his adopted companions.

 For instance, one crucial stage of the race requires the team to kayak along the coast for 36 miles.
 Understandably, the team was required to leave Arthur behind on the shore.
 But as they paddled away, Arthur broke free and leaped into the water and began swimming after the team.
 Realizing that the dog was willing to drown in order to stay with his friends, the team lifted Arthur onto the kayak so the dog could complete the race with them, to sounds of ovation from bystanders watching from the shore.

 Arthur's loyalty paid off in the end; Lindnord was able to adopt him and bring him back to his home in Sweden, where the dog is currently living, healthy and happy.

 "I almost cried in front of the computer, when receiving the decision from Jordbruksverket (Board of Agriculture) in Sweden!" reported Lindnord when he first heard that his request to adopt Arthur was granted.
 "I came to Ecuador to win the World Championship.
 Instead, I got a new friend."

-Watch a video chronicling the entire heart-warming story of Arthur and Team Peak Performance here:
+Watch an ESPN video chronicling Arthur's heart-warming story here: